 - Risk and Audit Committee Terms of Reference

 - Finance and Resources Committee Terms of Reference

 - Search and Governance Committee Terms of Reference

 - Remuneration Committee Terms of Reference.

 Appointment to the Corporation

 The Search and Governance Committee is responsible for all membership issues and no independent member can be appointed to the Corporation without recommendation by the Committee.

-Membership of the Corporation is broadly defined within the Instrument and Articles of Government and, within these parameters, currently comprises of 15 members, which includes the Principal, two staff and two student members.
+Membership of the Corporation is broadly defined within the Instrument and Articles of Government and, within these parameters, comprises of independent members, the Principal and staff and student members.